 Verify the frequency response (DC gain and cut-off frequency) of the common-mode driver using a function generator and an oscilloscope.

-Show proper operation of the common-mode driver to the instructor and have him/her sign the instructor verification sheet.
+2.2 Show proper operation of the common-mode driver to the instructor and have him/her sign your lab book.

 Why do we have to limit the frequency response of the common mode driver to lower frequencies?
 To help answer, you can experiment by looking at the frequency response while component R5 and C1 are removed to see what happens at higher frequencies.

-Validate your answer with the instructor and have him/her sign the instructor verification sheet.
+2.3 Verify your answer with the instructor and have him/her sign your lab book.